 Are Succulents Poisonous to Cats?
 Should you grow them indoors?
-Find out answers to all these questions in this article and also learn about 11 Succulents Safe for Cats!
+Find out the answers and get your doubts cleared!

 Succulents Toxic to Cats

 Wondering what succulents are toxic to cats?
 Here are the ones.

 1. Aloe Vera

 It’s a very common succulent and used widely for medicinal and cosmetic purposes.
 While it’s completely harmless, beneficial, and edible for humans, it’s toxic to cats.
 It’s because of the compounds Saponins, and Anthraquinones found in aloe vera.

 When ingested, these compounds can cause diarrhea, vomiting, and lethargy.
 In true aloe, anthracene, anthraquinones, and glycosides are present, which can cause the urine color to turn red and vomiting.